 n n = 0.5.

-away from N (µn, σn) the more true positives are included in the unlabeled set (the greater the size of q).
+away Noah: I don’t understand.
+Q is whatever q is.
+That number could already be reflected in the N term.
+Maybe you just want to say with mu n reduced the greater q is. from N (µn, σn) the more true positives are included in the unlabeled set (the greater the size of q).

 Once a function D is chosen, estimates are obtained for parameters of the positive and unlabeled distributions.
-For each example, the probability is computed of that exam- ple belonging to p, or to our proxy for n (which is trained on n + q).
-We attempt to compute these probabilities in three different: 1) We simply scale the output of D to [0, 1],
+For each example, the probability is computed that the exam- ple belongs to p, or to our proxy for n (which is trained on n + q).
+We attempt to compute these probabilities in three different ways: 1) We simply scale the output of D to [0, 1],

 we approximate the probability via a monte-carlo tech- nique, and 3) we train a Guassian Mixture Model [] with two components on the output of D, and use the posterior prob- ability of an example belonging to each resulting component.
 These three techniques are described in greater detail below.
-We assume for simplicity that µp > q , but if the choice of D implies the opposite, the following discussion still applies with trivial modification.
+We assume for simplicity that A “mu” is missing: µp > q , but if the choice of D implies the opposite, the following discussion still applies with trivial modification.
+By switching the direction of a few inequalities.

 Once the probabilities have been approximated, they can be used as weights during the training of a classifier.
 In our case we use a weighted SVM classifier (see Experiments and Results), which incorporates the weights in two ways: the first being the methodology described in [EN] whereby